-A rate of 10% is levied on certain categories of goods (e.g., pharmaceutical products, books, equipment for physically disabled persons, selected types of foods, etc.).
-A rate of 10% is also levied on accommodation services, transportation of people by cable cars and ski lifts, restaurant and catering services, entrance fees to sports facilities, fitness centers and recreational parks (artificial swimming pools).
+A rate of 5% is levied on certain categories of goods (e.g., selected types of food, pharmaceutical products, selected hygienic products, equipment for physically disabled persons, books, newspapers, etc.) and certain categories of services (e.g., accommodation services, services related to serving food in restaurants and catering establishments, online books, as well as entrance fees to sports events and to fitness centers).

-In connection with a state-supported rental housing scheme, a rate of 5% is levied on delivery of a building or part of a building, including the building plot on which the building or part of the building stands, and restoration and rebuilding of a building or part of a building, including the construction and assembly works on the building, which meet the conditions for the building of state-supported rental housing.
+In connection with a state-supported rental housing scheme, a rate of 5% is levied on the supply of a building or part of a building, including the building plot on which the building or part of the building stands, and restoration and rebuilding of a building or part of a building, including the construction and assembly works on the building, which meet the conditions for the building of state-supported rental housing.